denvergeeks/discourse-composer-topic-layouts/README.md

 | Discourse Drawer       | `hide-drawer`                | [removes Discourse Drawer Theme Component]                     |

-Cloned and added # discourse-composer-tip

-A component to add tips in composer.
+Cloned and added the CSS to discourse-composer-tip (A component to add tips to Tags in composer.)